Policy last updated

 The profile is finalised by the facilitator service.

-The finalised profile informs tier 3 student-level funding allocations for individual students with complex and high needs.
+The finalised profile informs tier 3 student-level funding allocations.

 9. Discuss the finalised report with the SSG

-The school meets with the SSG to discuss the profile report and incorporate any learnings into the student’s IEP.
+The school meets with the SSG to discuss the profile report and incorporate any learnings into the student’s individual education plan.

 Disability Inclusion tier 3 student-level funding will be provided via the school’s Student Resource Package (SRP).
 Refer to: Steps following notification of Disability Inclusion Profile outcome.